The Value Of Organically Growing Our Business

 - 2015 | Monthly average = 97 hours | Annual average = 1,160 (estimate)

 - 2016 | Monthly average = 119 hours | Annual average = 1,425

 - 2017 | Monthly average = 131 hours | Annual average = 1,050 (Through August 2017)

 How Organic Growth Happened

-In 2016, I launched from the well-grounded foundation towards continued steady growth in high green.
+In 2016, I launched from a well-grounded foundation towards continued steady growth in high green.
 In July 2016 I increased (for the first time) my hourly rate from $75/hour to $80/hour as I was close to hitting capacity.
 Funny enough, I was way over capacity in the month following my rate increase, but the subsequent months resulted in a decline.

 During that extra time, I took the systems I created and began migrating them into better tools to do the job.
 As a result, I built an Airtable dashboard for my freelancing work.
-It tracks my hours, income, clients, projects, payroll and a variety of other things.
-I also setup some small automation tasks to free up some of my time.
+It tracks my hours, income, clients, projects, payroll, and a variety of other things.
+I also set up some small automation tasks to free up some of my time.

 Organically Moving Forward